-Snow chains (or tire chains) are fitted to the tires of a car to get maximum traction when driving on snow and ice, but how fast can you drive with them fitted?
+Snow chains or tire chains are fitted to a car’s tires to get maximum traction when driving on snow and ice, but how fast can you drive with snow chains fitted?
 In this article, we will dive into the world of snow chains and make sure you’re safe when it comes to driving in potentially dangerous conditions.

 What Are Snow Chains

-Snow chains, similar to tire chains for mud, are chains that you attach to the drive wheels of your car, and some vehicles even have an automatic system that will deploy the chains for you.
-Although the chains were once typically made from steel, they are now made from a wide range of materials and come in a variety of designs to give different levels of strength and traction.
-The chains are commonly sold in pairs since many consumer-level cars that need them have just 2 drive wheels and have sizes that correspond to various sizes of car tires.
-However, if you’re willing to spend some extra money you can opt for a pair of chains that are designed to fit multiple size tires.
-Tires sold in the United States are based around a standardized sizing system so you can use that information to find the perfect chains for your tires.
+Like tire chains for mud, snow chains are chains you attach to your car’s drive wheels, and some vehicles even have an automatic system that will deploy the chains for you.
+Although the chains were once typically made from steel, they are now made from a wide range of materials and various designs to give different levels of strength and traction.
+The chains are commonly sold in pairs since many consumer-level cars that need them have just two drive wheels; they also have sizes that correspond to various car tires.
+However, if you’re willing to spend extra money, you can opt for a pair of chains designed to fit multiple-size tires.
+Tires sold in the United States are based on a standardized sizing system, so you can use that information to find the perfect chains for your tires.

-Driving with snow chains will significantly reduce your fuel efficiency, and will lower the top speed that you can travel at.
-Many regions will require you to use chains under certain weather conditions while other regions won’t allow them due to the damage they can cause to the road.
-If you’re unsure, you should check with your local DOT and brush up on the rules.
+Driving with snow chains will significantly reduce your fuel efficiency and lower the top speed you can travel at.
+Many regions will require you to use chains under certain weather conditions, while other regions won’t allow them due to the damage they can cause to the road.
+If unsure, you should check with your local DOT and brush up on the rules.

-In general, the top speed for driving with tires chains on is around 30 MPH.
-This number may vary from case to case depending on your vehicle, so consult your car’s manual to get specific details if you are in doubt.
+Generally, the top speed for driving with tire chains on is around 30 MPH.
+Driving faster than thirty MPH on snowy roads will risk damage to the tires, chains, and car.
+Those numbers may vary from case to case, depending on your vehicle, so consult your car’s manual to get specific details if you are in doubt.

 Common Reasons for Chain Failures